Microsoft Certification Programs

 Many Microsoft certification programs are meant to be paired with existing training, degrees and work experience.
 For example, a career as a computer systems analyst generally requires a bachelor’s degree, but a Microsoft certification can help prospective workers transition into a new career or advance in their current roles.

-Microsoft certifications at a glance
+Careers with Microsoft certifications at a glance

 - Popular certifications: MS Office Specialist, MS Office Specialist Expert, Microsoft Technology Associate, Microsoft Certified Technology Specialist